tabcat/js-libp2p/doc/API.md

 ### peerStore.getTags

-Remove the tag from the specified peer
+Gets the tag from the specified peer

 `peerStore.getTags(peerId)`